15 Fascinating Cultural Differences Around The World

 People began throwing tomatoes at one another out of frustration, and after a couple of years of the authorities trying to ban this practice, the festival was born.

-The throwing usually lasts an hour and there are some rules.
+The throwing usually lasts an hour and there are some rules to adhere to.

 Once done the fire department hoses down the main square revealing a very clean ground due to the citric acid in the tomatoes.